codepath-best-group-ever/FoodPath-Main/README.md

 ## Product Spec
 ### 1. User Stories (Required and Optional)
 **Required Must-have Stories**
+- [x] User can see a custom launch screen
 - [x] User can select from a predefined list of ingredients
 - [x] User can be recommended a food dish based off the image taken by user
 - [x] User can access camera to take a picture of their food
 - [x] User can be recommended a list of food dishes based off the user's selected ingredients
-- [ ] User can select the from a list of recommended food dishes
+- [x] User can select the from a list of recommended food dishes
 - [ ] User can select from a list of recommended recipes
 - [ ] User can be redirected to the website of the recipe